 Devote at least one week to this special vacation.
 Dubai World Expo is open daily, with several specially themed days to match seasonal holidays.
 There will also be weeks themed to contemporary topics such as climate, health and wellness and water.

-As the opening date approaches, both Emirates and Etihad Airways (based in Abu Dhabi) will publish their air and land travel packages in conjunction with tour operators.
+As a new opening date is announced, both Emirates and Etihad Airways (based in Abu Dhabi) will publish their air and land travel packages in conjunction with tour operators.
 Expect hotel and ticket packages from all hotels as well.
 The Dubai government is expanding public transportation to the fairgrounds with a new metro station and bus lines from terminals all over the city.

 Families will be able to see, learn about and try so many new products during their visits that a three-day pass (AED 260 or US$71) is the best value.
 Children, students and others may buy one at a reduced rate of AED 130 (US$35); ages under 6 and over 65 enter free.